 In consultation with PHIUS Senior Scientist Graham Wright, White works on certification program development, reviews project designs and energy models to evaluate their qualification for PHIUS+ Certification, and provides feedback to project submission teams.
 She also provides consulting services on static and dynamic energy modeling in WUFI Passive, THERM modeling, and project planning specific to passive building principles.
 White has presented at numerous conferences and events, including the PHIUS Annual North American Passive House Conferences, the Affordable Comfort Institute national conference, and Facades+.

-Dan Whitmore has worked in the construction industry since 1987 as a carpenter, general contractor, builder, and consultant with additional stints as a designer and FEMA Inspector.
-His introduction to high-performance building came at an early and impressionable age when, in 1977, his family built an award-winning Solar Home in Oklahoma where he grew up.
+Dan Whitmore is a passive house and enclosure consultant with RDH Building Science.
+He has worked in the construction industry since 1987 building, detailing and/or project managing a wide range of structures, from mountain cabins to law school libraries.
 As designer, builder, and CPHC® (Certified Passive House Consultant), he completed one of the first passive houses in Washington State in 2010.
-Since this time, he has consulted on and/or built more than twenty passive house projects.
-He now divides his time between Indicator, his new energy, durability, and constructability consulting firm, and Cascade Built, a builder/developer of sustainable multifamily projects in Seattle.
-Whitmore is also an Instructor at PHIUS, co-developer of the PHIUS Certified Builder Training program, Council Chair of Passive House Alliance US (PHAUS), and a founding board member of Passive House Northwest.
+Since this time, he has consulted on and/or built more than twenty passive house projects primarily in his home region of the Pacific Northwest.
+Whitmore is also an Instructor at PHIUS, co-developer of the PHIUS Certified Builder Training program, Council Treasurer of Passive House Alliance US (PHAUS), and a founding board member of Passive House Northwest.